 She has a temple in Kazulla known as Eshahulla, or 'home of the happy heart'.
 A lost city, Kazulla appears in texts but its location is a mystery.

 Worship of Nanaya spreads throughout the Mesopotamian lands for over two thousand years.
 She's a popular deity of private worship, especially among women.
-Personal seals with the phrase "servant of Nanaya" identify the Goddess as a patron of the owner.

-A formula on papyrus from 6th century BCE Egypt includes the intonation, "Nanaya of Eanna will bless you".
 During the Hellenic period (c.
-323 - 30 BCE) her cult spread through Armenia and other near Eastern centers, eventually to be assimilated into local cultures.
+323 - 30 BCE) her cult spreads through Armenia and other near Eastern centers.
+Around the first century AD it's gradually assimilated into local cultures.